okfn/opendatahandbook-old/source/how-to-open-up-data/make-it-discoverable.rst

 The most prominent is CKAN.net.
 CKAN stands for the Comprehensive Knowledge Archive Network, and is a catalogue of all datasets in the world.
-The site makes it very easy for developers to find tha material that they're seeking.
+The site makes it very easy for developers to find the material that they're seeking.

 In addition, there are dozens of specialist catalogues for different sectors and places.
 Many scientific communities have created a catalogue